holoviz-topics/holoSeq/README.md

 ```

-Expect to see a web browser window pop open and the plot should soon appear and be ready for interactive viewing:
+Expect to see output shown below, and a web browser window should pop open.
+Takes 10-20 seconds to read the 3.4M pairs and to show the interactive visualisation:

 ```
 (venv) ross@pn50:~/rossgit/holoSeq$ panel serve holoseq_display.py --args --inFile mUroPar1_cis1.hseq.gz --size 1000